SimaFarazi/deploy_MLmodel_onHeroku_withFastAPI/README.md

 ## Deploy API on Heroku
 An App is created on Heroku and connected to this git repo
 The App is automatically deployed(CD) after tests are passed in Github Action(CI)
+Corresponding file for Github Action can be found in .github/workflows/PytestFlake8.yml
 **request_post_live.py** contains request.post to test the live App